R:\Bau\Blog >_

 The experienced service designer often functions as the expert guide and facilitator in challenging innovation projects, guiding cross-functional, multi-disciplinary teams all the way from exploration to implementation.
 Project teams may face multiple hurdles throughtout the innovation and design process, and the seasoned service designer will need to handle complex situations, make important decisions, and manage risk.

-In two blogposts, I will highlight five similarities between the certified mountain guide and the seasoned service designer:
+In two blog posts, I will highlight five similarities between the certified mountain guide and the seasoned service designer:

 1. Planning and thinking ahead